 You might not think about this a lot, but handling conflict is an important responsibility for fathers.
 Our family members often take their cues from us; our actions and our overall mood during those times can inflame a situation or lead to resolving it.

-I know many of us don’t handle conflict in the best way.
-I struggle with it myself sometimes.
-But I love simple solutions; often the best ideas are the simple ones, although simple often does not mean easy.
+Many of us don’t handle conflict in the best way.
+And we all love simple solutions; often the best ideas are the simple ones, although simple often does not mean easy.

 And these actually came from an elementary school playground.
 One dad noticed them when he was volunteering as a WatchDOG at his child’s school, and he sent them our way.
-The dad thought they had a lot of application to his fathering, and I agree.
+The dad thought they had a lot of application to his fathering.

 See if these uncover any areas where you need to grow when it comes to conflict in your family relationships: